tilemill-project/tilemill/README.md

 - Support for Node 4, thanks to patches and updated dependencies of @paulovieira
 - Added layer selection to map panel for fast comparisons with OSM and to save render time for low zoom levels
 - Added search field to layer panel
+- Added cloning of layers to layer panel
+- Layer actions only shown on hover, ideal for long layer names and reduces visual noise
 - Increased size of layer panel
 - Updated carto and node-mapnik dependencies, new CartoCSS commands available
 - Remember last selected folder in new layer dialog